NCWIT: 101 – Introduction to Diversifying Undergraduate Computing Programs

-Goal: The self-paced course will help the project team, and colleagues in the department, understand how underrepresentation of certain groups in computing occurs, how to make both individual- and departmental-level changes to increase the representation of historically marginalized groups in computing and ensure the classrooms, labs, and overall department are welcoming and inclusive places.
-The project team will participate in the majority of meetings and will complete all “assignments” within the course.
+Goal: The goal is to help the project team, and our colleagues, understand how underrepresentation of certain groups in computing occurs, how to make both individual- and departmental-level changes, including ensuring the classrooms, labs, and departmental culture are inclusive.
+The PI will attend all meetings related to this activity.
+The research team will commit to participating in 90% of meetings and will complete all “assignments.”

-Activity Motivation: The project leadership for this activity does not have extensive prior BPC experience, but is interested in contributing to BPC.
-The NCWIT 101 course will provide the project team with the foundational knowledge they need to broaden participation in computing in their departments, within their sphere of influence.
+Activity Motivation: The course will provide the research team with the foundational knowledge we need to broaden participation in computing in our department.

 2. Intended Population

-Participant Recruitment: PIs will invite other departmental faculty and staff to participate, but the PIs and graduate students are the intended participants.
+Participant Recruitment: [PI name(s)] will invite other departmental faculty and staff to participate.

-In Year 1, the PI will document attendance at each meeting and self-reports from participants, including reflections on the course and the completion of each module’s tasks.
-The fifth module of the course provides a way to evaluate the BPC activities the team decides to do upon completion of the course.
-Thus evaluation activities such as departmental student data collection, surveys, observations, or interviews can take place in Years 2 and 3 and will assess the effectiveness of the BPC activities the team has chosen for their context.
-Participants will also complete the course evaluation to provide feedback to NCWIT.
-Evaluation results will be reported in each annual NSF report.
+In Year 1 ([YEAR]), the PI(s) [PI name(s)] will document attendance at each meeting and self-reports from participants, including reflections on the course and the completion of each module’s tasks.
+The PI will be guided by the fifth module of the course for the evaluation of this BPC activity.
+Evaluation activities such as departmental student data collection, surveys, observations, or interviews will take place in Years 2 and 3 ([YEARS]) and will assess the effectiveness of the BPC activities the team has chosen for their context.
+The PI will oversee the data collection and evaluation of the BPC activities.
+Finally, all participants will complete the course evaluation to provide feedback to NCWIT.
+All evaluation results will be reported in each annual NSF report.

 Early Career, Graduate, High School, Mid Career, Undergraduate